nuclearpengy/nuclearpengy.github.io/gear.md

 On the business front, I use Harvest for time tracking and Sage One Accounting and Sage One Payroll for their respective functions.

-For entertainment, I subscribe to Apple Music, Showmax and Netflix.
+For entertainment, I subscribe to Apple Music, Apple TV, YouTube Premium and Netflix.

 I read books in the Kindle application on my iPhone, follow blogs with Feedly and save articles with Instapaper.

 From a hosting and infrastructure perspective, I primarily leverage Digital Ocean Droplets, Amazon AWS SES, Cloudflare, Xneelo, Mailgun and Ghost (Pro).
 This particular site however is hosted on GitHub Pages.

-_Last updated: Friday, 05-06-2025_
+_Last updated: Friday, 10-06-2026_